gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/UriQueryBuilder.md

 Console.WriteLine(uri);
 ```

-This code produces the following output:
+The code produces the following output:

 ```
 https://example.com/?a=1&rad=productivity